albertcbraun/CMS50FW/README.md

 cms50FWBluetoothConnectionManager.connect(aContextObject)
 ````

 At this point, there will be a delay while the Bluetooth "machinery" on your Android device carries out discovery and tries to find the CMS50FW.
-Should be 10 seconds or less.
+It should take about 10 seconds (or less).

 If the connection succeeds, you will be called back on your implementation of the method cms50FWBluetoothConnectionManager.onConnectionEstablished.
-At that point, you can ask the CMS50FW to start streaming data:
+Once that has happened, you can ask the CMS50FW to start streaming data:
 ````
 cms50FWBluetoothConnectionManager.startData()
 ````